Pathologists' Assistant (PathA) Schools

 Students must complete a total of 91 semester hours credits to complete this program.
 A bachelor’s degree in allied health or biological science with a grade point average of at least 3.0 is the minimum requirement for acceptance into this program.
 Additional requirements include prerequisite coursework, GRE scores, a personal statement, letters of recommendation, and official transcripts demonstrating a completed bachelor’s degree.

-Graduates will be ready to take up positions in a variety of settings such as community hospitals, private pathology laboratories, government hospitals, medical examiner offices, medical research centers, and academic centers such as university hospitals and medical schools.
+Graduates will be ready to take up positions in various settings such as community hospitals, private pathology laboratories, government hospitals, medical examiner offices, medical research centers, and academic centers such as university hospitals and medical schools.

 - Location: Philadelphia, PA